-Upon an anticipated acceptance of the pre-submission application from the FDA, the Company intends to complete the 510(k)-submission using pre-existing data from phantom images obtained from the IzoView system located in its engineering facility in Sacramento, CA, later this year, with the objective of obtaining market clearance in the second half of 2024.
-Receiving this regulatory clearance would enable Izotropic to begin marketing and selling IzoView CT Imaging Systems in the U.S.
+Upon acceptance of the pre-submission application from the FDA, the Company intends to complete the 510(k)-submission using pre-existing data from phantom images obtained from the IzoView system located in its engineering facility in Sacramento, CA, with the objective of obtaining market clearance in the second half of 2024, followed by the market launch of IzoView in the U.S. The estimated timeline is dependent upon the market clearance pathway ultimately determined by the FDA.